SanjaySinghRajpoot/finTrack-public/README.md

 # FinTrack

 A modern full-stack financial tracking application that combines automated email processing with manual expense management.
-Built with FastAPI backend and React frontend, featuring Gmail integration for automatic transaction processing and intelligent document parsing.
+Built with FastAPI backend and React frontend, featuring Gmail integration for automatic transaction processing, intelligent document parsing, and a credit-based subscription system.

 ## 🚀 Features